Candidate Guide to Writing the Canadian Trademark Agent Examination

 - Examination results

 - Top four tips when taking the examination

 The examination consists of two parts as follows:

-- Part B focuses primarily on post-advertisement issues
+- Part B focuses primarily on issues that may be raised after advertisement of the application in the Trademarks Journal.

 The majority of the questions in the examination focus on a core group of tasks, which must be addressed in the day-to-day practice of a trademark agent.
 The tasks are as follows: